syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 ## Convert chart to image

-You can convert the chart in Word document as image using the `SaveAsImage` method in OfficeChartToImageConverter.
+You can convert the chart in Word document as image using the `SaveAsImage` method in ChartToImageConverter`.

 The following code example shows how to chart in the Word document as image.